-7.8 Allegations of abuse made against other students
+8.8 Allegations of abuse made against other students

-We recognise that children and young people are capable of abusing their peers.
+We recognise that children are capable of abusing their peers.
 Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for students.